Hey Nutrition Lady

 Want to add more protein?

 Want to add more protein to your vegan pasta salad?
-Try swapping in legume pasta (I like this chickpea pasta) for half or all of the pasta here.
-You can also add some cubes of tofu feta or some chickpeas.
+Try swapping in chickpea pasta for half or all of the pasta here.
+You can also add some cubes of tofu or some chickpeas.

 Want to bump up the vegetable content?